angular/angular/aio/content/guide/router.md

   </tr>
 </table>

 These events are logged to the console when the `enableTracing` option is enabled also.
-Because the events are provided as an `Observable`, you can `filter()` for events of interest and `subscribe()` to them to make decisions based on the sequence of events in the navigation process.
+For an example of filtering router navigation events, visit the [router section](guide/observables-in-angular#router) of the [Observables in Angular](guide/observables-in-angular) guide.

 {@a basics-summary}